-(i) cannot be made for economic or technical reasons such as requirements of interchangeability or interoperability with existing equipment, services or installations procured under the initial procurement, or provided that any increase in price does not exceed 50% of the value of the original contract.
+- (i) cannot be made for economic or technical reasons such as requirements of interchangeability or interoperability with existing equipment, services or installations procured under the initial procurement, or - (ii) would cause significant inconvenience or substantial duplication of costs for the contracting authority.

+provided that any increase in price does not exceed 50% of the value of the original contract.
 The value of the original contract was £800m